 Life Itself (2018)

 Perhaps the most pleasant surprise of all 2018 movies was Dan Fogelman’s (Danny Collins) little-seen gutwrenching Life Itself.
 Not to be confused with the Roger Ebert documentary of the same name, this chapter-style movie is best viewed if you know as little about it as possible going in.
 I read this in the first paragraph of a review site I respect, and it was enough to get me to stop reading the review.
-I didn’t research anything more about it until I had finished watching the movie and was completely shocked to see that it had just a 13% fresh score on Rotten Tomatoes (78% fresh with audiences based on 981 ratings at the time of this review).
+I didn’t research anything more until I finished watching the movie and was completely shocked to see that it had just a 13% fresh score on Rotten Tomatoes (78% fresh with audiences based on 981 ratings at the time of this review).
 While the drama was thick and all of the tie-ins between the stories a little too coincidental and convenient to believe that all of the connections truly happened by chance, I was able to suspend that portion of the movie because A) I didn’t see everything coming ahead of time (naively perhaps) and B) because the raw emotions of this film felt so thick and real to me that I couldn’t help but be wrapped in the folds of each character.
-Continue reading Life Itself (2018)

 Kong: Skull Island (2017)

-Kong: Skull Island was definitely my most anticipated movie in the first quarter of 2017.
-Granted, the first three months of the year aren’t usually known for producing the year’s best films.
-And while Kong: Skull Island won’t be up for any end of year honors and won’t end up on my year’s top ten list (unless this year is God awful for movies), I found it to be a very engaging, exciting, and, if it’s even possible, original.
-While it wasn’t nearly perfect, this movie was awesome.
-As excited as I was to see it when I originally saw the trailer, I wasn’t feeling it the day of my viewing.
+Kong: Skull Island was my most anticipated movie in the first quarter 2017.
+And while it won’t be up for any end-of-year honors and won’t end up on my year’s top ten list, I found Kong: Skull Island to be a very engaging, exciting, and, if possible, original.
+While it wasn’t perfect, this movie was fantastic.
+As excited as I was to see it when I initially saw the trailer, I wasn’t feeling it the day of my viewing.
 Even with a Rotten Tomatoes score of 79%, I still felt like I would be disappointed.
-Since seeing it in the theater, I haven’t seen the most recent King Kong movie (the 2005 one starring Naomi Watts and Adrien Brody).
+Since seeing it in the theater, I haven’t watched the most recent King Kong movie (the 2005 one starring Naomi Watts and Adrien Brody).
 I remember liking it a lot.
 But I don’t remember many of the details.
 I do remember it being extremely long.
-It honestly felt like it should have been two movies, and I think that’s why I haven’t watched it since, even though there has been a copy of the DVD sitting on my bookshelf for the last decade.
-Kong: Skull Island was certainly not a sequel or a prequel, and it didn’t feel completely like a reboot to me either.
-Sure, there have been other King Kong movies about a group of unknowns visiting Skull Island, but either this one had a different twist than the others, or I wasn’t paying enough attention (which is entirely possible).
-Still, this movie had a sense of freshness in it that I didn’t suspect.
-That, plus its visuals, sound, lack of dull/unimportant moments, and relatively short length (118 minutes), allows me to fully endorse this movie as one you should try to see in the theater.
-Plus, this movie was not created in 3D when it very well could have been.
-This is a definite plus.
+It honestly felt like it should have been two movies, which is why I haven’t watched it since, even though there has been a copy of the DVD on my bookshelf for the last decade.

 Captain America: The Winter Soldier (2014)